Foods to Reduce Joint Pain

 For relieving joint pain, specifically, there are a number of things to cross off of your grocery list.
 These unhealthy foods can actually exacerbate inflammation and discomfort, so staying away from them can make a real difference.

 Here are some of the worst foods for joint pain:

 - White sugar and high fructose corn syrup

 - Fried foods together with other foods high in trans fatty acid

 - Alcohol (a little bit is alright once in a while)

 - Processed meat containing harmful advanced glycation end products (AGEs)

 Removing unhealthy food is just as important as adding good food, especially if you are trying to reduce joint inflammation and pain.

 Living with chronic joint pain is difficult and can be inhibiting.
-While regular exercise and physiotherapy are often recommended treatments, sometimes this can be too uncomfortable or difficult to undertake when joint pain is acute.
+While regular exercise and physical therapy are often recommended treatments, sometimes this can be too uncomfortable or difficult to undertake when joint pain is acute.

-There are ways to make the benefits of physiotherapy more accessible, for example, by using a biomechanical device like AposHealth for pain reduction.
-These devices can improve mobility so that joint pain doesn’t have to stop you from doing what you love.
+There are ways to make the benefits of physical therapy more accessible, for example, by using a biomechanical device like AposHealth for temporary pain reduction42.
+These devices can improve mobility42 so that joint pain doesn’t have to stop you from doing what you love.
 In addition, maintaining a diet with healthy whole grains, veggies and fruits can help reduce joint pain and inflammation so that you can get back to your daily activities while improving your overall health.